Skip to main content

 If an applicant for full or provisional registration and permission to teach cannot meet criterion 1.1, then they may provide evidence that they have undertaken the following English language tests with achievement at the standard specified below

-This assessment may be undertaken at any approved IELTS test centre.
+This assessment must be undertaken at any approved IELTS test centre.
+The VIT does not accept IELTS Online test results.

 Immediate full registration